L'Oreal heiress's ex-wealth manager held in custody

-BORDEAUX, France (Reuters) - L‘Oreal SA (OREP.PA) heiress Liliane Bettencourt’s former wealth manager was remanded in custody on Friday after a judge heard new allegations in a long-running investigation into illicit political party financing, prosecutors said on Friday.
+BORDEAUX, France, March 23 (Reuters) - L‘Oreal SA heiress Liliane Bettencourt’s former wealth manager was remanded in custody on Friday after a judge heard new allegations in a long-running investigation into illicit political party financing, prosecutors said on Friday.

 Patrice de Maistre, who had already been placed under investigation in December over allegations of fraud, conspiracy, money laundering and possession of stolen goods, was previously alleged to have made a 150,000 euro ($198,000) payment to former French budget minister Eric Woerth on Bettencourt’s behalf.